ZYF-PhD/Mobicom24_Hydra_OpenSource/Code/Attack Simulation/Readme.md

 - **HTMIMOPacketErrorRate script: HTMIMOPacketErrorRate.m**

-  Description: We superimposed different frequency offset signals and introduced the concept of signal-to-interference ratio (SIR) for simulation based on the example given in the official MATLAB article '[802.11n Packet Error Rate Simulation for 2x2 TGn Channel](https://www.mathworks.com/help/wlan/ug/802-11n-packet-error-rate-simulation-for-2x2-tgn-channel.html)'.
+  Description: We superimposed different frequency-shifted signals and introduced the concept of signal-to-interference ratio (SIR) for simulation based on the example given in the official MATLAB article '[802.11n Packet Error Rate Simulation for 2x2 TGn Channel](https://www.mathworks.com/help/wlan/ug/802-11n-packet-error-rate-simulation-for-2x2-tgn-channel.html)'.

   By modifying the MCS (0, 3, 7) and superimposing the number of malicious frequency-shifted signals (1, 2, 3), the packet error rate (PER) of OFDM signal decoding under different signal-to-interference ratios (SIR) is calculated and the data is saved.